ecorey/Predictrix/README.md

 **AND**

-**Predict the outcome of the 2024 Presidential Election Electoral Count to WIN YUGE**
+**Predict the outcome of the 2024 Presidential Election Electoral Count**

 ---